🏦 Mortgage rates trending down — See how much you can save today →

 A $10,000 lump sum applied to principal in year 5 of a typical 30-year loan saves roughly $25,000 in interest and shortens the loan by about 14 months.

-Explore Our Partner Tools & Resources
+Partner Tools & Resources